matomo-org/developer-documentation/docs/4.x/tagmanager/integration-plugin.md

 ## A simple way

-The easiest way to embed a container without needing any authentication is to ask a user of the integration for her or his Matomo URL and a Container ID.
+The easiest way to embed a container without needing any authentication is to ask a user of the integration for their Matomo URL and a Container ID.
 Based on those two inputs you can generate the embed code which should look like this:

 ```html
 <!-- Matomo Tag Manager -->